MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-low-privilege-configuration.md

 # Low-Privilege Configuration

-This section explains how to set up a low-privilege account to monitor the Azure SQL Database service.
+This section explains how to configure low-privilege accounts to monitor the Azure SQL Database service.

 To configure low-privilege account, perform the following steps: